reside-ic/reboot-monitor/README.md

 ```
 Reboot Status

-bill.company.com does not need rebooting.
+bill.company.com does not need rebooting, but did not report today.
 ben.company.com has needed a reboot since yesterday.
 weed.company.com has needed a reboot for 31 days!
 ```

-There is also a brief `test.php` script, that can be run on the commandline with `php test.php` from the `secret` folder.
-Note the `.htaccess` file, which denies any external access to the data and report script.
+This is deployed as a flask app on `monitor.dide.ic.ac.uk` in the department, using Xampp / Apache for Windows with mod_wsgi compiled in.